 4.3.3.5.
 Wife’s Duties: Pushing Her Rule Too Far?

 The sphere of the woman, in complementary contrast, is indoors.
 Her duties include keeping the household goods in the best condition possible and dispensing with them as needed, producing and nursing children, bread-making, weaving, dispatching slaves, looking after sick servants, teaching slaves to spin and to tend the house, and meting out rewards and punishments to those who deserve it.
 Her duties could be considered the rule of the indoors, approaching, to a degree, the rule which her husband wields in the household.
 Ischomachus goes so far as to instruct his wife 'to think of herself as a guardian of the law in our household,' which he specifies amounts to ‘keeping an eye on things’ and ‘commending or punishing legal or illegal actions.’
 While the obvious recipients of said praise and punishment are the house-slaves and children who are so completely under her control, Ischomachus subsequently divulges that no member of the household is exempt from the wife’s guardianship: ‘ “I have often been singled out before now, Socrates, and condemned to suffer a punishment or pay damages.” -”By whom, Ischomachus?”
 I asked, “I am in the dark about that!” -By my wife!”
 He said.’
-This exchange once more conjures up an image of equality in the execution of the husband and wife's household duties, with the wife, at times, ruling over her husband, and he either being subject to this rule, or (perhaps) allowing himself be subject to it.
+This exchange once more conjures up an image of equality in the execution of the husband and wife's household duties, with the wife, at times, ruling over her husband, and he either being subject to this rule, or (perhaps) allowing himself to be subject to it.
 Counteracting this surface message, however, is, yet again, the mixed tone of condescension and idealisation emitted by Ischomachus regarding his wife, and also the shock with which Socrates receives the punchline-esque news of the wife awarding punishment to her husband.
 These factors indicate that such equal distribution of the authority to rule within the household was anomalous, an example, perhaps, of pushing the model of the separate, indoor and outdoor spheres of rule rather too forcefully.

 4.3.3.6.
 The Loan of Virtues and the Masculinised Wife